 The Department of Environmental Protection (DEP) is proposing a revision to the DEP’s Maintenance State Implementation Plan (SIP) for the Hillsborough County Lead Maintenance Area under the federal Clean Air Act (CAA).
-On September 11, 2018, the U.S. Environmental Protection Agency (EPA) redesignated the Hillsborough County Lead Nonattainment Area to attainment and approved Florida’s proposed Maintenance Plan into Florida’s SIP that ensures that the Hillsborough County Lead Maintenance Area will continue to attain the 2008 Lead National Ambient Air Quality Standard (NAAQS) through 2029.
+On September 11, 2018, the U.S. Environmental Protection Agency (EPA) redesignated the Hillsborough County Lead Nonattainment Area to attainment, effective October 11, 2018, and approved Florida’s proposed Maintenance Plan into Florida’s SIP that ensures that the Hillsborough County Lead Maintenance Area will continue to attain the 2008 Lead National Ambient Air Quality Standard (NAAQS) through 2029.

 As part of Florida’s Maintenance Plan, the DEP requested that the permit conditions applicable to the EnviroFocus facility for the pollutant lead that were approved into the Hillsborough County Lead Nonattainment Area SIP be carried over and incorporated into the Hillsborough County Lead Maintenance SIP.